spedas/pyspedas/docs/source/getting_started.rst

 Create a Python project in PyCharm
 ----------------------------------

-You will need to create a Python project and "virtual environement", which is where you'll install pyspedas and some other tools you'll need.
+You will need to create a Python project and "virtual environment", which is where you'll install pyspedas and some other tools you'll need.

 You should have an icon for PyCharm on your desktop or start menu.
 Use it to open PyCharm.